 When it comes to managing your references you have options...
 Remember that referencing tools are only as good as the information you put into them.
 You still need to understand how and when to use citations and check that your references are correct and complete.

-EndNote X8 is reference management software which is available on open access PCs and Macs across the University.
-Not only will it produce correct citations and references for you automatically, it will help you manage your information sources, and so is particularly recommended for students working on large assignments such as dissertations and theses.
+EndNote X9 is reference management software which is available on open access PCs and Macs across the University, and can be installed on your personal device from the Student Software Portal (Staff can request the software by contacting the Digital IT Service Desk by phone: 0161 295 2444 or email: Digital-ITServiceDesk@salford.ac.uk).
+Not only will EndNote produce correct citations and references for you automatically, it will help you manage your information sources, and so is particularly recommended for students working on large assignments such as dissertations and theses.

 This short video will show you how to use Endnote.
 It is an overview of the most popular features in EndNote, including how to save records into EndNote and how to use it to create citations and references.